Explore this course:

 Course description

-This course teaches a range of techniques used to evaluate health services and public health interventions.
-The course is a strong foundation for a research degree or an academic career in public health or health services research.
+This course provides a thorough grounding in techniques for evaluating health services and public health interventions, and is an excellent foundation for a PhD or a career in public health or health services research.

 Intercalation